GSA/ficam-playbooks/_playbooks/playbooks-dw.md

 {% include alert-info.html heading="Key Point" content="Agencies may decide that digital workers with low adverse impact levels do not require a digital identity.
 If an agency’s policy demands that all digital workers require a digital identity, they should follow the Moderate level process." %}

+[Step 2.
+Create an identity](step-2-create-an-identity) that complies with the agency ICAM policies.
+A digital worker is assigned a sponsor and custodian that maintains the digital worker processes.
+The sponsorship process creates and assigns digital worker oversight roles and responsibilities for a sponsor and a custodian.
+After appointing a sponsor and custodian, follow security best practices when validating a digital worker level of access.
+Best practices include employing least privilege, separation of duties, and regular access recertification, similar to human workers.

+[Step 3.
+Provision an identity](#step-3-provision-an-identity) in the agency enterprise identity management systems.
+After assigning a sponsor, custodian, and validating access, capture the appropriate data elements in the digital worker identity record.
+These data elements enable the agency to appropriately catalog and monitor digital workers through the identity lifecycle.

+This playbook should aid agencies in integrating digital worker identity management processes into existing enterprise identity management policies.

 # Step 1.
 Determine the Impact